 Choosing the topic

-Think about what topics are you interested in?
-On what subjects could you think of working with in the future?
-What do I want to know more about?
+What topics are you interested in?
+What subjects could you think of working with in the future?
+What do you want to know more about?

 The only restriction is it needs to be something related to digital business.